charls96/charls96/README.md

 ```

 <h3>This is my Github page</h3>

 I was a physics student at the university but them in the career I realised that what passionate me is coding!.
-So, I moved to study a vocational training in Web Development.
+So, I moved to study a *_vocational training_* in ***Web Development***.
 Now I'm finishing my last year and working on improving my code.

 #### 👯 I’m looking for a web development internship